-I have been informed that as an employee/student assigned to Biomedical Engineering, Plant Maintenance, Central Sterile Supply, or as one who may temporarily be assigned to the Operating Room or Recovery Room for client care purposes, I may be exposed to Nitrous Oxide and/or Ethylene Oxide gas which scientific data indicates are possible mutagens and/or might be a factor in spontaneous abortions.
-Therefore, I and/or a fetus I may carry or father could be at risk.

-- In view of the aforementioned, I understand I will be granted the opportunity by CarolinaEast Medical Center to be reassigned to another work area during the term of my pregnancy if I so desire.
+- I have been informed that as an employee/student assigned to Biomedical Engineering, Plant Maintenance, Central Sterile Supply, or as one who may temporarily be assigned to the Operating Room or Recovery Room for client care purposes, I may be exposed to Nitrous Oxide and/or Ethylene Oxide gas.
+According to CDC, chronic occupational exposure to nitrous oxide may lead to neurological complications and an increased risk of miscarriage.
+Therefore, I and/or a fetus I may carry or father could be at risk. - In view of the aforementioned, I understand I will be granted the opportunity by CarolinaEast Medical Center to be reassigned to another work area during the term of my pregnancy if I so desire.
 If I choose not to be reassigned, I accept full responsibility for the risks I assume. - I understand and agree to alert my immediate supervisor immediately upon knowledge that I am pregnant or are attempting pregnancy.